voxelize/voxelize/docs/docs/api/classes/Camera.md

 custom_edit_url: null
 ---

-The main Voxelize camera class using ThreeJS's `PerspectiveCamera`, adding custom functionalities such as FOV interpolating and camera zooming.
+The **built-in** Voxelize camera class using ThreeJS's `PerspectiveCamera`, adding custom functionalities such as FOV interpolating and camera zooming.
 The camera by default has a zoom of 1.0.

 ## Example